Santhuatkanini/HMS_using_REACT_with_MUI/README.md

 # HMS_using_REACT
-A Simple Hospital Management System using React.js with EFCORE web API , JWT Authorization and Authentication !!!!
+A Simple Hospital Management System using React.js and MUI with EFCORE web API , Token Based Roles Login  , Authorization and Authentication !!!!

 # Helathcare Dashboard page